ESA-APEx/apex_documentation/instantiation/user_workspace_finder.md

 ---
-title: User Workspace
+title: User Workspace Finder
 ---

 ## Overview

-The User Workspace service within the APEx Project Environments provides secure, personalised environments for individual users to perform a wide range of tasks, including development, data processing, visualisation, and analysis.
+The User Workspace Finder service within the APEx Project Environments provides secure, personalised environments for individual users to perform a wide range of tasks, including development, data processing, visualisation, and analysis.
 These single-user environments are managed by JupyterHub and dynamically provisioned using Kubernetes, ensuring scalability, isolation, and ease of use.